 When it comes to keeping a kitchen clean and getting rid of food waste, a garbage disposal can provide a lot of help.
-If it is not operated or maintained correctly, however, it can easily develop problems that can affect the way it operates.
+If it is not operated or maintained correctly, however, the garbage disposal can easily develop problems that can affect the way it operates.

 How Does a Garbage Disposal Work?